 “I have lost my best friend trying his heart out for me like always.
 Held him in my arms until he was gone.
 He died so bravely doing what he loved best.
 I will miss my Harry so much who took me places I dreamed of as a kid.
 He will be so missed as my friend.
-He as served and shared so much with me so willingly,” Hart said.
+He has served and shared so much with me so willingly,” Hart said.

 The pair represented South Africa at the 2012 World Equestrian Games and was to compete at the Olympic Games of London 2012 until a dispute by Alex Peternell with the country’s Olympic committee.

-Heartbreak Hill, a 16.2hh gelding, was by the US bred stallion Rocky Marriage out of the The Alchemy Stud’s Jungle Cove mare Boomy Hill.
+Heartbreak Hill, a 16.2hh gelding, was by the US-bred stallion Rocky Marriage out of The Alchemy Stud’s Jungle Cove mare Boomy Hill.
 Rocky Marriage stood at Ivanhoe Stud.
 Rocky Marriage is a son of 1972 Kentucky Derby and Belmont Stakes winner Riva Ridge, who was Penny Chenery and The Meadow Farm’s first champion, until Secretariat burst onto the scene.
 Rocky Marriage raced in Britain and stood at stud there for a season before going to South Africa in 1988.

 Heartbreak Hill had 222 British Eventing points.